 Now, therefore, for good and valuable consideration, the receipt and sufficiency of which are hereby acknowledged, Licensor and Licensee agree as follows:

 Grant of License.
-Licensor grants Licensee a non-exclusive license (the “License”) (a) to discharge water from the Wells to the Drains at the Discharge Points as provided herein, (b) for Licensee’s equipment and facilities associated with the Wells and Discharge Points (collectively, “Licensee’s Facilities”) to encroach into the Drains, and (c) for such access on, over, and across the Drains as Licensee may reasonably require to construct, operate, maintain, replace, and repair Licensee’s equipment and facilities associated with the Discharge Points, all on the terms and conditions contained herein (the “Purpose”).
+Licensor grants Licensee a non-exclusive license (the “License”) (a) to discharge water from the Wells to the Drains at the Discharge Points as provided herein, (b) for Licensee’s equipment and facilities associated with the Wells and Discharge Points (collectively, “Licensee’s Facilities”), as shown on Exhibit B, to encroach into the Drains, and (c) for such access on, over, and across the Drains, and the Drains associated right-of-way and easement, as shown on Exhibit A, as Licensee may reasonably require to construct, operate, maintain, replace, and repair Licensee’s equipment and facilities associated with the Discharge Points, all on the terms and conditions contained herein (the “Purpose”).
 The Parties acknowledge that the Wells are not located on property owned by Licensor and, to the extent that any authorization or other permission is required by third parties for Licensee to access, operate, maintain, or replace the Wells or facilities associated with the Wells and/or Discharge Points, Licensee will obtain such authorization or permission from such third parties.

 Scope of License.